PranjalGaurUW/UW-Projects/README.md

 C# folder contains following code files:

 -Dot NET Projects folder contains a Web API project built in .NET Core.
-The project implements WebAPI which perform CRUD operations on a In-Memory database of 'Products' ( products in an online shopping store), such as fetch products by productId, get all products, update, delete, etc. Entity Framework is used to support these operations.
+The project implements WebAPI which perform CRUD operations on a In-Memory database of 'Products' ( products in an online shopping store), such as fetch products by productId, get all products, update, delete, etc. along with pagination, filter and search functionalities.
+Entity Framework is used to support these operations.

 -The file for C# code SOLID implements the SOLID principles through:
 Abstraction: The IShape interface defines a common interface for all the shapes.